WHAT ARE FEEDBACK ACTUATORS?

-A feedback actuator is a type of linear actuator that incorporates a positioning control, making it adaptable to applications where position feedback is needed.
-A potentiometer is used to read the position of the screw or spindle as it moves.
-It is supplied with a setpoint and the setpoint is assigned a value.
-When that value is reached, a signal is emitted.
-Wherever an application requires position control that needs quiet and reliable, smooth linear movement, feedback actuators can be incorporated to improve functionality.
-Feedback actuators are also referred to as potentiometer actuators or actuators with potentiometer.
+A feedback actuator is a type of linear actuator that incorporates positional feedback, making it adaptable to applications where a closed-loop system is needed.
+A potentiometer is used to read the position of an actuator as it cycles.
+Our models such as the PA-14P and PA-17-POT use potentiometers that require 5 VDC input voltage and outputs a voltage signal that increases when extending and decreases when retracting.
+Feedback linear actuators are also referred to as potentiometer actuators or actuators with a potentiometer.

 Many applications may require a closed-loop system in order to correct for unexpected disturbances when controlling actuators autonomously.
 In order to have a closed-loop system, a device to transmit positional information will be required.
 Feedback, in this case, allows the ability to provide information to a control system and provide higher repeatability.

 For example, cycling an actuator using timers to reach desired positions precisely and accurately is only possible if there are no disturbances that can vary how much the actuator travels over the time power is supplied based on timing.
 There are cases when a portable 12 VDC battery may supply a slightly lower voltage than it did initially which would decrease the actuator's speed while the timer does not change timing to correct for this disturbance.
 Sudden changes in a load's weight and wind resistance can also cause a disturbance in an actuator's travel speed that pre-programmed timers are unable to take into account.
 Feedback is necessary to transmit an actuator's position to a control system that can correct for the disturbances based on its programming.
 By reading the position, a control system will be able to determine if the desired position has been reached and will cycle the actuators for as long as needed accordingly.
 Our potentiometers found in PA-14P are examples of devices that provide feedback by outputting signals within the range of 0 to 5 VDC.